-The preparation of financial statements in conformity with Canadian accounting standards for not-for-profit organizations requires the Foundation to make estimates and assumptions that affect the reported amounts of assets and liabilities, and disclosure of contingent assets and liabilities at the date of the financial statements, and the reported amounts of revenues and expenses during the reporting period.
+The preparation of financial statements in conformity with ASNPO requires the Foundation to make estimates and assumptions that affect the reported amounts of assets and liabilities and the disclosure of contingent assets and liabilities at the date of the financial statements, and the reported amounts of revenues and expenses during the reporting period.
 Actual results could differ from those estimates.

-5. Related parties
+4. Related parties

-Membership on the Board of Directors of the Foundation requires prior approval of the General Council of The United Church of Canada.
-As such, The United Church exerts significant influence over the Foundation and all transactions between the two entities are conducted at exchange amount, which is the amount agreed to by the parties.
-The United Church and the Foundation are subject to a relationship and governance agreement, which requires The United Church of Canada to pay for all Foundation expenses, related to salary and benefits, fundraising and governance activities.
+Membership on the Board of Directors of the Foundation requires prior approval of the General Council of The United Church.
+As such, The United Church exerts significant influence over the Foundation and all transactions between the two entities are conducted at the exchange amount, which is the amount agreed to by the parties.
+The United Church and the Foundation are subject to a relationship and governance agreement, which requires The United Church to pay for all Foundation expenses related to salary and benefits, fundraising and governance activities.
 These expenses are not included in these financial statements.